How to improve innovation in Australia - ExBulletin

 The report also highlighted university connectivity as a key weakness in Australia's ICT innovation ecosystem.

-Dr Boel said there were relatively few successful examples of industry collaborating with universities in Australia, and the presence of academics in organizational boardrooms was limited compared to overseas.
+“In Australia, there are relatively few successful examples of industry collaborating with universities, and the presence of academics in organizational boardrooms is limited compared to overseas,” Dr Boel said.

 |